-Because SCWE-related CCIs may be more difficult for licensees to address and that corrective actions require more time to take effect, the regional office can defer requesting the licensee to conduct a safety culture assessment and deciding to perform the IP 40100 inspection until the consecutive assessment letter identifying the same SCWE-related CCI.
+Because SCWE-related CCIs may be more difficult for licensees to address and that corrective actions require more time to take effect, the regional office can defer requesting the licensee to conduct a safety culture assessment and deciding to perform the IP 40100 inspection until the third consecutive assessment letter identifying the same SCWE-related CCI.

-.
-If the same CCI is identified beyond the consecutive assessment letter, and all of the options proposed above have been exhausted, the regional office may consider additional actions (e.g., actions not prescribed by the Action Matrix) to address the issue.
+d.
+If the same CCI is identified beyond the second consecutive assessment letter, and all of the options proposed above have been exhausted, the regional office may consider additional actions (e.g., actions not prescribed by the Action Matrix) to address the issue.
+One option is either the Regional Administrator, the Director of NRR, or both may choose to meet with the licensee’s Board of Directors to discuss licensee performance.
 Additional actions should be developed in consultation with the Director of NRR and the EDO.

 0305-15 REFERENCES